 "Music has been a part of my life for as long as I can remember."

-In my free time, I enjoy spending time with my family, working on my photography portfolio, and creating quilts for family and friends.
+In my free time, I enjoy spending time with my family, reading new books, working on my photography portfolio, and creating quilts for family and friends.

 "As a child, I attended Potomac, and my interest in stories was sparked as I listened to teachers read aloud, and as they nurtured my interest in different genres."